 - a.
 Staff.
 All staff must attend the compulsory online training module OSHGEN11: COVID-19 Return-to-Workplace Training before returning to campus.
 The training video module is located in the LumiNUS (https://luminus.nus.edu.sg), under 'MY MODULES' in the 'Non-Academic Modules'.
 This video is accessible to all NUS staff and students. - b.
 Students.
-New academic year AY20/21 has started and to ensure students are aware what are the safe management measures in campus, incoming and returning students for this semester are to watch the video titled as "COVID-19 Return-to-Campus Safety Video" and it is accessible at NUS MediaWeb
+New academic year AY20/21 has started and to ensure students are aware of the safe management measures in campus, incoming and returning students for this semester are to watch the video titled as "COVID-19 Return-to-Campus Safety Video" and it is accessible at NUS MediaWeb - 4.
+It is stipulated that vulnerable staff should continue to work from home until further notice.
+I think I might possibly belong to the vulnerable group, whom do I approach?
+If I am categorised as a vulnerable staff, can I come back to campus to work? - a.
+Vulnerable staff (or exception cases) are defined as: